oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 * The ```Feature:``` keyword and feature name (these should stay on the same line),
 * An optional description (can be formatted as multiple lines).
 Having meaningful description is highly recommended.

-Next goes the feature scenario - specific example that illustrates a business rule and consists of a sequential steps.
+Next goes the feature scenario - specific example that illustrates a business rule and consists of sequential steps.
 In addition to being a test specification and test documentation, a scenario defines the test steps and serves as an executable specification of the system.

 Normally, a step starts with ***Given***, ***When***, or ***Then***.